Noncommutative $C^*$-algebra Net: Learning Neural Networks with Powerful Product Structure in $C^*$-algebra: Implementation details

 The implementation of 3D neural implicit representation (\cref{subsec:nir}) is based on a simple NeRF-like model and its renderer in \citet{tancik2020meta}.
 For training, 25 views of each 3D chair from the ShapeNet dataset~\citep{shapenet2015} are adopted with their $64\times 64$ pixel reference images.
 The same $C^*$-algebra MLPs with the 2D experiments were used, except for the hyperparameters: the number of layers of four and the hidden dimensional size of 128.

 The permutation-invariant DeepSet model used in \cref{sub:exp_group} processes each data sample with a four-layer MLP with hyperbolic tangent activation, sum-pooling, and a linear classifier.
-Although we tried leaky ReLU activation as the group $C^*$-algebra net, this setting yielded sub-optimal results.
-The hidden dimension of the MLP was set to 84 to match the number of floating-point-number parameters equal to that of the group $C^*$-algebra net.
+The permutation-equivariant DeepSet model consists of four permutation-equivariant layers with hyperbolic tangent activation, max-pooling, and a linear classifier, following the point cloud classification in \citep{zaheer2017deep}.
+Although we tried leaky ReLU activation as the group $C^*$-algebra net, this setting yielded sub-optimal results in permutation-invariant DeepSet.
+The hidden dimension of the DeepSet models was set to 96 to match the number of floating-point-number parameters equal to that of the group $C^*$-algebra net.

-\subsection{Additional results}
+\section{Additional results}

 \Cref{fig:inr_fugaku2,fig:inr_cats_curve} present the additional figures of 2D INRs (\cref{subsec:nir}). \Cref{fig:inr_fugaku2} is an ukiyo-e counterpart of \cref{fig:inr_cats} in the main text.
 Again, the noncommutative $C^*$-algebra net learns color details faster than the commutative one. \Cref{fig:inr_cats_curve} shows average PSNR curves over three NIRs of the image initialized with different random states for 5,000 iterations.
 Although it is not as effective as the beginning stage, the noncommutative $C^*$-algebra net still outperforms the commutative one after the convergence.